 Before harvesting radishes, it's important to take a close look at the base of the plant.
 In most cases, the top of the radish should be visible.
 If it's not, take a good look at the top of the plant.
 If the top is large and green and 6-8" long, the radish is probably ready for harvest.

 It's always better to harvest radishes a little too early as opposed to waiting too long.
 When radishes are over-ripe, they get woody and pithy and aren't nearly as tasty.
+We'd much rather eat a tasty radish that was a bit on the small side as opposed to a larger radish that was woody and didn't taste very good.

 When harvesting radishes, grasp the entire top firmly as close to the soil as possible and give it a gentle tug.
 The entire radish should come out fairly easily.
 Sometimes it helps if the soil is a little wet.
 You can water the plants a couple of hours prior to harvesting to make harvesting easier.